hackclub/hackclub/workshops/drum_pad/README.md

 Now it is up to you!
 Do anything with this project, try to implement a way to play the drum pad with your keyboard's corresponding keys.

-To finish, here are some amazing, more customized drum pad machines/beatmakers made by other developers:
+To finish, here are some branches of the project that build upon the code:

-- A code playground on Solo Learn by Andrew Siachos (https://code.sololearn.com/WfYyBdZwc6qn/#html)
+- **A code playground on Solo Learn by Andrew Siachos** (https://code.sololearn.com/WfYyBdZwc6qn/#html)
+  - TEXT

-- Music Pad Controller with a Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)
+- **Music Pad Controller with a Keyboard** (https://endertech.com/blog/music-pad-javascript-html-css)
+  - TEXT

-- My favorite one is by Dev Ed, Making Music with JavaScript (https://www.youtube.com/watch?v=8T4SCksjrQ4).
+- **My favorite one is by Dev Ed, Making Music with JavaScript** (https://www.youtube.com/watch?v=8T4SCksjrQ4).
+  - TEXT